holidaycheck/tech-blog/_posts/2018-01-01-testing-code-that-isnt-there-yet.md

 1. This might look awkward at this moment, but we will get to the point where getting the collection and returning an array with file names are connected.

-You've probably noticed that something odd right now.
+You've probably noticed that something is odd right now.
 If we are to get photos of a particular hotel, we should only pass hotel's ID as a single argument for that function.

 Perhaps: